Zhinvali Dam

 The Zhinvali Dam is a hydroelectric dam on the Aragvi River in the Caucasus Mountains in Zhinvali, Georgia.
-The Zhinvali Hydroelectric Power Plant has two turbines with a nominal capacity of 65 MW each having a total capacity of 130 MW.
+The Zhinvali Hydroelectric Power Plant has four turbines, each with a nominal capacity of 32.5 MW, for a combined capacity of 130 MW.
+In addition to generating electricity, it performs the important function of supplying drinking water for the Georgian capital Tbilisi.

 The building of the dam in 1986 formed the Zhinvali Reservoir.